Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function: Introduction

 \begin{Cor} Let $\widehat{H}(x,p): T^*M\to \R$ be a continuous Hamiltonian which is coercive and convex in the momentum.
 Suppose that $g(u)\in C(\R)$ is a strictly increasing function, and is differentiable at $u=0$ with $g'(0)>0$.
 Then, for each small parameter $\lam>0$, the equation

-with $c_0$ the critical value of the critical Hamiltonian $g(0)+\widehat{H}(x,p)$, has a unique continuous viscosity solution $u^\lambda$, and converges uniformly to a single critical solution as $\lam\to 0$. \end{Cor} In view of this corollary, the assumptions of the current paper are natural generalizations of that in \cite{DFIZ2016}.
+with $c_0$ the critical value of the critical Hamiltonian $g(0)+\widehat{H}(x,p)$, has a unique continuous viscosity solution $u^\lambda$.
+Moreover, $u^\lambda$ converges uniformly to a single critical solution as $\lam\to 0$. \end{Cor} In view of this corollary, the assumptions of the current paper are indeed natural generalizations of that in \cite{DFIZ2016}.

-If we replace the coercivity assumption {\bf(H2)} by the fiberwise superlinear growth assumption {\bf(H2*)} below, then we can introduce the conjugated Lagrangian, and characterize the limit solution $u^0$ by making use of the tools in Aubry-Mather theory. \begin{enumerate} \item [{\bf(H2*)}] There exists a constant $\rro>0$, such that $H(x,p, -\rro)$ is superlinear in the fibers, i.e., $ \lim_{|p|_x\to \infty} H(x, p,-\rro)/|p|_x=+\infty$, uniformly in $x\in M.$ \end{enumerate}
+If we replace the coercivity assumption {\bf(H2)} by the fiberwise superlinear growth assumption {\bf(H2*)} below, then we can introduce the conjugated Lagrangian, and characterize the limit solution $u^0$ by making use of the tools in Aubry-Mather theory. \begin{enumerate} \item [{\bf(H2*)}] There exists a constant $\rro>0$, such that $H(x,p, -\rro)$ is superlinear in the fibers, i.e.,